TotallyInformation/node-red-contrib-uibuilder/README.md

 # node-red-contrib-uibuilder

-An EXPERIMENTAL Node-RED web user interface builder.
+A Node-RED web user interface builder.

-Designed as an *experimental* alternative to the Node-RED Dashboard.
+Designed as an alternative to the Node-RED Dashboard.
 See the *[Known Issues](#known-issues)* and *[To Do](#to-do)* sections below for what might still need some work.

 The idea is to allow users to use their own html/css/js/etc code to define a UI on a specific URL that